 Books.jpeg

-A key insight from leading liberal philosophers of the late 20th century is that moral principles that may guide our personal lives should not always be the same as political principles governing social and economic life.
-This is because we live in pluralistic societies in which people have different moral beliefs, preferences, and interests.
-Therefore, while we should be free to live our personal life according to our own beliefs, socio-economic institutions should abide by ‘public’ standards of justice relying on consensus or compromise.
-This research project investigates principles of justice and fairness, with a focus on issues of distributive justice and inequality.
-I have recently published papers on liberal egalitarian conceptions of justice, public reason, and the indexing problem.
+A major insight from leading liberal philosophers is that the moral rules we follow in our personal lives should not always be the same as the political rules that shape society and the economy.
+This is because we live in pluralistic societies where people hold different moral views, preferences, and interests.
+So, while we should be free to live by our own moral beliefs, social and economic systems should follow shared principles of justice based on agreement or compromise.
+Trying to impose our way of life can only lead to polarization and conflict.
+This research project aims to identify such principles of justice and fairness.
+I have recently published work on liberal and egalitarian views of justice, public reason, and the indexing problem.

 Organization.jpeg